So you’re thinking of adopting lean manufacturing at your workplace, huh?

 So now you know there are three general types of waste.

 We’ll focus on muda (which, as you probably remember, is something you’re doing that doesn’t add value) for the rest of this article.
-But don’t lose sight of the other two, and maybe we’ll write more about them in the future.
+But don’t lose sight of the other two, feel free to check out our free Three Wastes of Lean Manufacturing (Muda, Mura, and Muri) infographic.

 The “Original” Seven Wastes (Seven Muda)